cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 ___________________________________________________________________________________

-# Figure 4: Alpha Diversity compaction controlled for LTSP treatment
+# Figure 5: Removal of all organic matter (OM2) exacerbates the negative impact of compaction on soil microbial diversity

 ## Controlled for LTSP